 - Whisk the yolks

-- I also enjoy it mixed with sour cream.
+- I enjoy this soup mixed with sour cream and pickled chili peppers.